SaladVlad/docker-WeTTY-Alpine/README.md

 ## Troubleshooting

 - **Error: Could not connect to port 3000**
     Ensure the container is running (`docker ps`) and that the port mapping (`-p 3000:3000`) is correctly set.

 - **Error: No command found**
-  Verify that the necessary binaries are installed by checking the Dockerfile commands for proper package installation.
+    Verify that the necessary binaries are installed by using the apk package manager, or checking the Dockerfile commands for proper package installation.

 ## Conclusion